9-12

 These pieces of wood are all quarter sawn and show the annual rings as lines in the wood.
 The appearance of the dark part of the annual rings (the Summer wood) is generally referred to as the grain.
 The Maple, Poplar, and White Oak photos all show a light sapwood and darker heartwood.
 The grain is made of lines that are almost parallel to each other.

-ALTERNATE METHOD OF QUARTER SAWING
+AN ALTERNATE WAY OF QUARTER SAWING

 -------------------------------------------------------------------------------------------